bareos/bareos/docs/manuals/en/new_main_reference/source/IntroductionAndTutorial/Tutorial.rst

 When you start the Bareos daemons, the Storage daemon attempts to open all defined storage devices and verify the currently mounted Volume (if configured).
 Until all the storage devices are verified, the Storage daemon will not accept connections from the Console program.
 If a tape was previously used, it will be rewound, and on some devices this can take several minutes.
 As a consequence, you may need to have a bit of patience when first contacting the Storage daemon after starting the daemons.
 If you can see your tape drive, once the lights stop flashing, the drive will be ready to be used.

 The same considerations apply if you have just mounted a blank tape in a drive.
 It can take a minute or two before the drive properly recognizes that the tape is blank.
-If you attempt to :strong:`mount` the tape with the Console program during this recognition period, it is quite possible that you will hang your SCSI driver.
+If you attempt to :bcommand:`mount` the tape with the Console program during this recognition period, it is quite possible that you will hang your SCSI driver.
 As a consequence, you are again urged to have patience when inserting blank tapes.
 Let the device settle down before attempting to access it.

 .. _Pool: